“I have a theory that movies operate on the level of dreams, where you dream yourself.” —Meryl Streep.

 My granddaughter, Zoe, and I have been having a date for many years on Friday afternoon to watch old movies.
-I wish we could swim together or walk in the woods or walk down some of Little Rock’s beautiful trails, but my physical disability makes that too difficult.
-But we can curl up in the king bed in our bedroom each covered by our favorite blankets with all the lights out, eat popcorn, and watch movies.
-We have watched almost every musical made.
-Occasionally we watch drama and less often comedy.
-This week Zoe saw for the first time, Some Like It Hot.
-I forgot to mention that Zoe is going into the ninth grade and usually I get permission from her parents for certain movies.
+I wish we could swim together or stroll in the woods or walk down some of Little Rock’s beautiful trails; but my physical disability makes that too difficult.
+However, we can curl up in the king-size bed in our master bedroom, all lights out, each covered by our favorite blankets, while we eat popcorn and watch movies.
+We have seen almost every musical made.
+Occasionally we watch drama, and less often, comedy.
+One week Zoe saw, for the first time, Some Like It Hot.
+I forgot to mention that Zoe is going into the eleventh grade, and usually I get permission from her parents for her to see certain movies.
 We usually talk a little about the movie after it is over.
-Sometimes there is much to talk about, at other times, very little.
+Sometimes there is much to talk about; at other times, very little.

 This movie date has become for me an icon of what prayer time may be about.
-I think there is some built in homing device where both we and God yearn for each other’s presence.
+I think there is some built-in homing device through which both we and God yearn for each other’s presence.
 Prayer is occasionally words, but mostly presence.
-I think God longs to share God’s experience, God’s amazing world with us, but mostly God longs for our presence just as there is a conscious and maybe even a stronger unconscious longing in us just to be in God’s presence as well.
+I think God longs to share God’s experience, God’s amazing world with us; but mostly God longs for our presence—just as there is a conscious, and maybe even a stronger unconscious longing in us just to be in God’s presence.

 Come and get a signed copy of the new book